-Plus, there’s amazing live music all weekend — a $25 wristband gets you into all three heated music tents.
-And that’s just the tip of of the iceberg!
+Plus, there’s amazing live music all weekend — $25 ($30 day of show) gets you into all three heated music tents on either Saturday or Sunday.For the first time, you can buy tickets in advance through the FDGD website.

 For a full review of the event schedule, including times and costs, click here.